 Thank you for your interest in applying to Wittenberg University.
 This application is for international students only.
 Applying online will expedite your application process with NO application fee.
 All non-U.S. citizens should submit an international student application.
 All U.S. citizens, dual U.S. citizens, and U.S. permanent residents should submit an application for domestic students.
+All international students applying for admission must be the age of 22 or younger at the time of admittance to Wittenberg.

 International Online Application: